 Just because the playground is closed, it doesn’t mean the fun has to stay outside.
 Using tape, mark out a hopscotch course for the kids in a cleared area.
 Once you’ve made all the boxes and numbered them, give the kids a little beanbag, hacky sack or wheat bag to use in place of a pebble.
 Not only is this classic game great for developing balance, jumping skills and number recognition, it’s also sure to help them get some of that endless energy out!

 Like the rainbow and teddy bear hunt the little ones participated in during the first lockdown, this new craze aims to put smiles on the faces of kids and adults alike.
 Spoonville is the new game and it involves creating colourful spoon characters to plant in villages around the neighbourhood.
 For more ideas, head to Spoonville Internationational .

 11. Watch Bill Nye the Science Guy

 If your kids haven’t watched Bill Nye the Science Guy before, they’re in for a real treat!
-Head to the , or watch on YouTube for safe experiments the kids can conduct at home.
+Head to the Bill Nye the Science Guy website , or watch on YouTube for safe experiments the kids can conduct at home.
 The wacky and engaging episodes are sure to get the whole family giggling and you’ll no doubt learn a few things along the way – we sure did!